Friday 2 November 2018, 4.00PM

 Jacqueline Riding was historical advisor on the film Peterloo (2018, dir.
 Mike Leigh), and is author of the related book Peterloo: the Story of the Manchester Massacre (Head of Zeus, 2018).

-Dr. Riding will discuss her work in relation to Peterloo in conversation with Prof. Jon Mee (English); this will be followed by opportunity for questions and further discussion.
+Dr. Riding will discuss her work in relation to Peterloo in conversation with Prof. Jon Mee (English and Centre for Eighteenth Century Studies); this will be followed by opportunity for questions and further discussion.